nymphofthevales/Page-Exploration/README.md

 # Page-Exploration
-<p>A library for writing, and managing progress through, a branching or nonlinear story.
-First made as a rebuilt game logic for my game Keeper of the Labyrinth.</p>
+<p>A library for managing progress through a nonlinear story, complete with a visual story editor for the writer.
+First made as a rebuilt backend for my game <i>Keeper of the Labyrinth</i>.</p>

 <p><img src="./images/working.png"><br>
 Easily manage multiple options in the editor view.</p>